Understandability concept of accounting

 Revenues: 250,000 less cost of Sales: $180,000 less other expenses: $530,000 equals profit: $170,000.

 (2).
-There are many areas of financial statements that mention accounting related terminologies like EBITDA, amortization, free cash flows etc. and other areas that make use of complex calculations and presentations e.g. pension funds, gratuity funds, goodwill, reconciliations etc. These must be explained with proper disclosure notes along with the basis for their calculations.
+Some areas of financial statements mention specific accounting terminologies like EBITDA, amortization, free cash flows, etc., and others use complex calculations and presentations, like pension funds, gratuity funds, goodwill, reconciliations, etc. These areas often require explanation with appropriate disclosure notes, along with the basis for their calculation.

 Importance of the understandability concept:

-This concept is very important as the understandability of the information provided in financial statements is necessary for many reasons.
-It promotes attributes like comparability and consistency within financial statements that raise their relevance.
-If the information provided in financial statements including financial data, non-financial measures, disclosures, presentations etc. becomes complicated for the readers, the purpose to educate the users about the matters of their business weakens and ultimately they are compelled to make their planning and decisions based on less reliable sources of information.
+The understandability concept is significant for many reasons.
+For example, it promotes attributes like comparability and consistency within financial statements.
+If the information, like financial data, non-financial measures, disclosures, presentations, etc., becomes complicated for the readers, the purpose of educating the users about the matters of their business weakens, and ultimately, they are compelled to base their planning and decisions on less reliable sources of information.

 Help us grow by sharing our content